tychobrailleur/mvnizer/README.md

     <group:>artifact<:version><:type>

 with the values between angled brackets optional.  `type` can only have one of the following three values: `jar` (default), `war` or `pom`.
 This command creates a project in the `artifact` folder, populating the proper values in the pom file.

+Here are some examples of valid commands:

+    mvnizer new foo
+    mvnizer new foo:war
+    mvnizer new foo:1.0:war
+    mvnizer new com.example:foo
+    mvnizer new com.example:foo:war
+    mvnizer new com.example:foo:1.0:war

 # License